 Try to incorporate as much problem-solving skills as possible.

 Even if you were not able to fully resolve the issue, tell your employers what valuable lessons the experience has taught you.
 Also, give the interviewers some insight into how you took those lessons and applied them to other circumstances.
 In doing so, you showcase your sincerity, adaptability, and also a willingness to learn from hardship.
 Employers love candidates who have a Never-Say-Die attitude – so be sure to exhibit those traits!

 “What Can You Contribute to the Job and Our Company?”

 Examples of previous accomplishments would be a great way to demonstrate what you could possibly achieve in this job and add value for this company in the future.
+Try to align your contributions with the demands and expectations of the job description.
 Statistics may come in handy here.
 For instance, you could let your interviewer know that you were able to increase your company’s sales by 50 percent, even in the midst of the Singapore recession in 2009!
 Employees who are over 40 have a wealth of experience that is not just confined to paper qualifications.
 Highlight some of your soft skills like a sense of responsibility as a team leader and being a good communicator that will make you an asset to the company.

 “Do You Have Any Questions?”